jaroot32/jonathanRootPortfolio/_posts/project/2015-09-21-WebPerformance.markdown

 HTTP requests costs page speed which negatively effects web performance, and consequently the User Experience.
 A one percent increase in page speed can help organizations increase conversion.
 This translates into thousands of dollars in the eCommerce industry.

-Minifying scripts and compressing images will go a long way with improving page performance.
-Build tools such as, Gulp, help the developer's workflow by running automated build-tasks on command.
+"Minifying" scripts and compressing images will go a long way with improving page performance.
+Build tools, such as, Gulp helps the developer's workflow by running automated build-tasks on command.

 The User Interface functionality and animations are coded in JavaScript.
 There are many cost effective ways to code JavaScript.
 Often a developer will refactor their code with each iteration.
 The goal is to write simpler code that does not repeat.